nikitajarile/MobileAppProject2021/README.md

    April 10,2021 : Done with the pen and paper design

    April 17,2021 : We have implemented the login and register page for the app and also we are geetting a message with the live location when we use the alert option

+   April 22,2021 : We have saved user data to Firebase Authentication and realtime database.Now we are getting emergency contacts information from firebase.Also we modified the SMS with text and link to live location of the logged in user.